 Size really does matter.
 A longer shaft means you’ll be generating more speed at the ax head as you swing.
-This means increased chopping power with less exertion.
+This means increased chop with less exertion.
 Of course, more length means a heavier hatchet that’s not so easy to pack.

-Shorter, single hand hatchets are fine for chopping kindling.
+Shorter, single hand hatchets are fine for chopping small pieces of wood.
 If you’re going to be chopping 4-inch logs or thicker then be prepared to carry something in the range of 12 to 14 inches.

 You also want the blade, or bit, of the ax head to go gradually wider.
 If it gets too wide near the cutting edge then it’s going to get stuck in the wood.

 While you want your hatchet to be fairly light, and easy to carry, that reduced weight does come at a cost.
 The lighter the head is, the more work you’re going to have to do in order to deliver enough chopping power.